|FOR IMMEDIATE RELEASE

 WASHINGTON, D.C. - The U.S. Consumer Product Safety Commission, in cooperation with the firm named below, today announced a voluntary recall of the following consumer product.
 Consumers should stop using recalled products immediately unless otherwise instructed.
 It is illegal to resell or attempt to resell a recalled consumer product.

-Distributor: Liberty Apparel Co.
-Inc., of New York, N.Y.
+Distributor: Liberty Apparel Company, Inc., New York, N.Y.

-Hazard: The garments have a drawstring through the hood, which can pose a strangulation hazard to children.
-In February 1996, CPSC issued guidelines to help prevent children from strangling or getting entangled on the neck and waist by drawstrings in upper garments, such as jackets and sweatshirts.
+Hazard: The sweatshirts have a drawstring through the hood which can pose a strangulation hazard to children.
+In February 1996, CPSC issued guidelines (which were incorporated into an industry voluntary standard in 1997) to help prevent children from strangling or getting entangled on the neck and waist drawstrings in upper garments, such as jackets and sweatshirts.

 Incidents/Injuries: None reported.

-Sold at: Marshalls and other specialty children’s clothing retailers nationwide from August 2007 through November 2007 for about $10.
+Sold at: Marshalls, Burlington Coat Factory and Rainbow Apparel from August 2007 through September 2009 for about $10.

 Manufactured in: India

-Remedy: Consumers should immediately remove the drawstrings to eliminate the hazard or return the sweatshirts to either the place of purchase or Liberty Apparel for a full refund.
+Remedy: Consumers should immediately remove the drawstrings from the jackets to eliminate the hazard or return the garment to the place of purchase or to Liberty Apparel Company for a full refund.